The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

 where $T$ is the low pass filter characteristic time, $\beta_{fb}$ is the round trip gain, $\sigma$ is the coupling strength, $L$ is the Laplacian coupling matrix, and $\phi_0 = \pi/4$.
 In this work, $L_{ij}$ = 1 for $i\neq j$ and $L_{ij}=-1$ for $i=j$.
 While opto-electronic oscillators can display a wide variety of dynamics \cite{murphy2010complex,chembo2019optoelectronic}, we tune our opto-electronic oscillators such that an uncoupled oscillator displays high dimensional chaotic dynamics by selecting $\beta_{fb}=4.0$, $\tau=500\mu s$, and $T=15.9\mu s$.

 First, to establish a baseline, we keep the coupling strength constant $\sigma=\bar{\sigma}$ and record the voltage applied to the modulator for each oscillator.
 The synchronization error between the two oscillators is shown in blue in Fig. \ref{fig:expResults}.
-Next, we implement the time-varying coupling scheme described in Sec.\,\ref{sec:dynamics} with $\beta=0.34$, which was determined via numerical simulations of the model Eq. \eqref{eq:OEO}.
-Although Eq. \eqref{eq:OEO} is not in the standard form as Eq.\,\eqref{eq:main}, the dynamics of the transverse perturbation is very similar to Eq.\,\eqref{deltaXX} (see Supplementary Note 11). { The synchronization error with the time-varying coupling scheme is shown in red in Fig. \ref{fig:expResults}.
+Next, we implement the time-varying coupling scheme described in Sec.\,\ref{sec:dynamics} with $\beta=0.34$.
+Although {the opto-electronic model in} Eq. \eqref{eq:OEO} is not in the standard form as Eq.\,\eqref{eq:main}, the dynamics of the transverse perturbations is very similar {the transverse dynamics corresponding to the coupled systems in Eq.\,\eqref{eq:main}.} (see Supplementary Note 13).
+The synchronization error with the time-varying coupling scheme is shown in red in Fig. \ref{fig:expResults}.
 In both cases, the scans over $\bar{\sigma}$ were performed ten times, and the shaded background shows the standard deviation of the measured synchronization errors.
-One can see that the minimum $\bar{\sigma}$ for A $\rightarrow$ S is reduced from 0.9 to 0.7 and the maximum $\bar{\sigma}$ for S $\rightarrow$ A is increased from 3.2 to 3.5.
-The results of the energy efficiency are presented in Supplementary Note 11. }
+One can see that the minimum $\bar{\sigma}$ for A $\rightarrow$ S is reduced from 0.9 to 0.7 {($\%22$ reduction)} and the maximum $\bar{\sigma}$ for S $\rightarrow$ A is increased from 3.2 to 3.5 {($\%8.6$ increase.)} The results of the energy efficiency are presented in Supplementary Note 13.

 We note that the computation of the reactivity relies on the model (Eq. \ref{eq:OEO}) and assumes that the oscillators are identical.
 These experimental results conclusively demonstrate that the time-varying coupling schemes presented in Sec.\,\ref{sec:dynamics} are robust to the imperfect model parameter estimations, non-identical oscillators, and noise that are inherently present in this experiment and in all real-world applications, and that our coupling strategy can be successfully applied to time-delayed systems.